procf/RhINNs/UniFIDES/readme.md

 Here, we introduce a physics-aware platform named UniFIDES, designed to solve FIDEs for both forward and inverse problems.
 Agnostic to nonlinearity and the type of problem in nature, UniFIDES is tested on a variety of Fredholm and Volterra integer-order and fractional cases across a broad range of scientific applications and remained competitive in terms of accuracy and computation cost.
 With its out-of-the-box functionality, UniFIDES may be readily streamlined with current computational pipelines to augment machine intelligence.

-Two provided notebook solves two instances of Fredholm and
+The provided notebook solves two instances of Fredholm and Volterra equations by toggling the `Type` switch in the code.
+Let's begin with the former, which is an integer-order nonlinear 1D Fredholm IDE with applications in diffusion processes and quantum mechanics:

 ```math
 \begin{aligned}